joshmaxsilverman/joshmaxsilverman.github.io/_posts/20254-12-28-JS-robot-javelin.md

 - in the first level of belief, the two players want to find the value of the first roll where their expected score is the same whether they reroll or stay put.
 - at the second level, S is able to learn something about J's first roll, so S should be able to be less aggressive when J's first is low, and should be more aggressive when J's first roll is high.
-- at the third level of belief, J knows exactly what thresholds S is using to trigger their rerolls and so, in turn, should be able to be less aggressive managing their reroll.
+- at the third level of belief, J knows exactly what thresholds S is using to trigger their rerolls and so, in turn, will be more aggressive managing their reroll.

 given the three thresholds we gather from that analysis (J's new threshold, and S's low and high thresholds), we can add up the probabilities of all scenarios where J is victorious.